scenarios

 Spending flexibly

-The most effective way to manage sequence-of-returns risk is to be flexible in your spending.
+A widely discussed way to manage sequence‑of‑returns risk is to be flexible in spending.
 As a simplistic example, suppose you only spent a fixed percentage of your retirement fund each year; then you’d never run out of money, no matter how long you lived.
 But everyone has a minimum set of expenses, so you might still end up broke.

 The approach we’ve adopted at EvolveMyRetirement® is to provide the user with the choice between:

 Assume the user chooses the latter.
 The app first establishes a benchmark against which to measure financial performance.
 Then every time the app makes a projection based on uncertain variables, it measures the over- or under-performance.
 Based on this it flexes what would otherwise have been the inflation-adjusted discretionary spending.
-Based on this approach, EvolveMyRetirement® is able to reduce lifetime risk.
+Based on this approach, EvolveMyRetirement® can model lower lifetime risk.

 The sequence-of-returns trade-off

 Just as there’s a trade-off between risk and return when investing, there’s a corresponding trade-off between risk and consistency when spending in drawdown.
-If you want a constant standard of living then you need to take more risk than if you’re willing to be flexible.
+Maintaining a constant standard of living generally requires taking more risk than a flexible approach.

-You need to get this trade-off right to overcome sequence-of-returns risk.
+Understanding this trade‑off is central to managing sequence‑of‑returns risk.